 S3 Load Generator (Redshift)

-S3 Load Generator is a tool that helps users load delimited data from public objects in an S3 Bucket (Amazon Simple Storage Service).
+S3 Load Generator is a wizard that helps you load delimited data from public objects in an S3 Bucket (Amazon Simple Storage Service).

 Unlike common components, the Load Generator does not appear as a standalone component when dragged onto the job canvas.
-Instead, the Load Generator takes the form of a tool that allows users to load and view files on the fly, altering load component properties and observing their effects without the need for a separate Transformation job.
-The generator can also guess the schema of a table, relieving much of the end user's work.
+Instead, the Load Generator takes the form of a wizard that lets you load and view files on the fly, altering load component properties and observing their effects without the need for a separate Transformation job.
+The generator can also guess the Schema of a table, relieving much your work.

 Furthermore, Matillion requires use of a policy that contains the s3:ListBucket action, such as the policy provided in the Managing Credentials documentation.

 The following section explains how to configure the S3 Load Generator in Matillion ETL for Redshift:

 Configuring the S3 Load Generator Wizard